 In truth, that is simple the shape of the raspberry, there is nothing missing from it.
 By comparison, blackberries have a much stronger connection between the drupes and the stem.
 So you end up picking the fruit with the stem attached, while the raspberry leaves the stem behind.

 The little hairs on the raspberry fruit are actually there to protect from insects.
 The surface becomes very difficult to navigate, much like the bird spiked many public buildings use to keep pigeons away.

-The hair are not harmful to humans, and they don’t cause irritation like some kiwi hair do.
-Instead they’re just there for protection, and you won’t notice them when eating.
+The hair is not harmful to humans, and they don’t cause irritation as some kiwi hair do.
+Instead, they’re just there for protection, and you won’t notice them when eating.

 Don’t confuse the hairs with mold !
-Old raspberries may begin to mold, and it can look like stark white hairs.
+Old raspberries may begin to mold, and they can look like stark white hairs.
 By comparison, the protective fuzz on raspberries is thin and light yellow.

 In short, raspberry seeds are fairly easy to remove, but there is no way to keep the fruit intact.
 You will have to squish it, so you’re likely ending up with a raspberry sauce or jam anyway.